 Master of Music

-- Please prepare up to four contrasting pieces, no more than fifteen minutes.
+• Please prepare up to four contrasting pieces, no more than 15 minutes.
 Three languages (one may be English) are expected; Italian is preferred.

 Doctor of Musical Arts

-- Please prepare up to four contrasting pieces, no more than fifteen minutes.
+• Please prepare up to four contrasting pieces, no more than 15 minutes.
 Three languages (one may be English) are expected; Italian is preferred.

 Questions may be directed to Prof. Sharon Christman, christman@cua.edu.

-Graduate Artist Diploma (Orchestral Conducting, Piano, Voice, Violin, or Cello)
+• Graduate Artist Diploma (Orchestral Conducting, Orchestral Instruments, Piano, or Voice)

 Students whose first language is not English must submit TOEFL results of 80 or higher (iBT test), (for paper-based test: 550 or higher; for computer-based test: 213 or higher), to be considered for admission.
 For the iBT test, at least 20 out of 30 in each of the subcategories is required.